pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

   for the full definition.
 - September 2020: Various amendments and clarifications were approved through :pep:`627`.
-- November 2024: The .dist-info/licenses directory was specified through
+- December 2024: The .dist-info/licenses directory was specified through
   :pep:`639`.